matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/4 Sequential Models.md

 ![image3.png](assets/image3.png)

 ### Advantages of the V-model
-* Simple and easy
+* Simple & easy
 * Systematic
 * Easy to track
 * Testing starts from requirement phase
 * All the functional areas can be covered
-* Instructions and recommendations included
+* Instructions & recommendations included
 * Detailed explanations of problems
 * Defects can be found at an early stage
 * Works well for small projects